 By Jon Giacalone

-Big Cedar Lake, in Washington County, is the largest of five lakes that make up the Cedar Lakes watershed.
+Big Cedar Lake near the city of West Bend is the largest of five lakes that make up the Cedar Lakes watershed.
 At more than 900 acres in size, with 10.2 miles of shoreline and a maximum depth of 105 feet, Big Cedar Lake is set up as an outstanding fishery where anglers can cast a line for many species including panfish, largemouth and smallmouth bass, walleye, lake trout and northern pike.

 In addition to fishing, outdoor enthusiasts enjoy their time at the lake with recreational boating, water skiing, picnicking and walking the surrounding trails maintained by the local park district.